Research Citations

 Gescher DM, Schanze D, Vavra P, et al.

-This study found trauma-associated epigenetic changes in OPRK1, the gene encoding the κ-opioid receptor, in people with BPD.
+In people with BPD, this study found trauma-associated epigenetic changes in OPRK1, the gene encoding the κ-opioid receptor.
 The findings suggest long-term, trauma-linked alterations in the stress-related opioid system, which is known to drive dysphoria and aversive emotional states.

 Taken together, these findings support a model in which borderline personality disorder involves both insufficient baseline μ-opioid signaling (contributing to chronic emptiness and social pain) and trauma-linked overactivation of the κ-opioid stress system (contributing to dysphoria, shutdown, and self-harm urges under stress).
 This dual dysregulation helps explain why treatments targeting only one pathway may be insufficient, and why medications like buprenorphine—which partially activate μ-opioid receptors while antagonizing κ-opioid receptors—are mechanistically well-suited to address core features of the disorder.